tez-capital/docs.tez.capital_content/en/tezsign/tutorials/back-up-and-restore-data.md

 ## Safety Notes

 - Treat the backup as sensitive signing material, even though the TezSign keys are protected by your master password.
-- Store at least one backup offline.
+- Keep at least two backup TezSign-flashed SD cards ready, plus additional backups if your operation needs them.
+- Store backup cards offline and clearly labeled.
 - Label backups clearly so you know which baker and network they belong to.
+- Save the TezSign master/key decryption password somewhere safe and separate from the SD cards.
 - Test a restored card only when the primary TezSign device is unplugged.
-- For routine disaster recovery, an SD-card clone is still useful.
+- For routine disaster recovery, ready-to-use TezSign-flashed backup cards are the goal.
 This `data/tezsign` transplant is the focused backup you need for image migrations and fresh-card restores.
+- If you used the baker host as temporary staging, remove the transient backup copy from the baker after the restore is complete.

 ## Related Guides